arcombe012/simpletree3/README.rst

 Offers classes implementing basic tree-like functionality, as well as iterators for walking the trees and node search functionality.
 Requires Python3.4 or later.
-Optional cython compilation is performed if the environment variable 'use_cython' is set to True.
+Cython compilation is performed if cython is installed.

 The design goal is to provide a basic class implementing the essential tree structure and functionality.
 Practical applications will